streamlink/streamlink/docs/install.rst

 In addition to using `pip`_, Streamlink can also be installed from source via `setuptools`_ after cloning the `git`_ repository.

+Before running :command:`pip`, make sure that it's the Python 3 version of `pip`_ (to check, run :command:`pip --version`).
+On some systems, this isn't the case by default and an alternative, like :command:`pip3` for example, needs to be run instead.

 .. note::

     On some Linux distributions, the Python headers package needs to be installed before installing Streamlink